NWChemEx/.github/docs/source/community/pull_requests.rst

    - Developer documentation for technical aspects, avoids the costly exercise of reverse engineering how algorithms work.

 #.
-Testing
+Features need to be tested.

    - As a scientific code we need to be reliable and reproducible.
    - NWChemEx is a big project, so it can be very difficult to understand ramifications of a change.
 These changes can be caught by appropriate testing.

 Patches
 =======

 #.
-Often small and ready to go upon opening PR
+Patches are often small and ready to go upon opening PR.

    - Don't require PR to be opened in advance.

 #.
-Not all feature considerations are applicable
+Not all feature considerations are applicable to patches.

    - Documentation usually not needed for bug fixes.
    - Need tests to ensure bug doesn't appear again.